uber-archive/node-dot-arcanist/README.md

 }
 ```

-If you see `.arcanist/jshintlinter` in the array, you can delete that element.
+If you see `jshintlinter` or `jenkinsphoo` in the array, you can delete those
-For `jenkinsphoo` and `tap`, you just need to prepend the path to the .arcanist
+elements.
+For `tap`, you just need to prepend the path to the .arcanist
 folder in this module.
 Assuming your `load` value was the one right above, your
-new value should be:
+new values would be:

 ```json
 {